arborchurch/arbor-web/site/content/event/carols-and-crafts/index.md

 weight: 4
 ---

 We are so excited to celebrate parents and their children as they begin their relation with Jesus.
-If you would like to sign up your child to be dedicated [Sign up here](https://arborchurch.churchcenter.com/people/forms/376859 "Sign up here").
+If you would like to sign up your child to be dedicated [sign up here](https://arborchurch.churchcenter.com/people/forms/376859 "Sign up here").